 Electives in special education (15 hours): Electives must be taken at the 500-level.
-Some electives may be taken outside Special Education with prior approval of the Graduate Advisor.
+Some electives may be taken outside Special Education with prior approval of the Graduate Adviser.

-For those individuals seeking special education teaching certification as well as a master's degree, the Department of Special Education offers all course work, preclinical experiences, and student teaching experiences needed for certification in the State of Illinois in special education in several disability areas: Behavioral Disorders/Emotional Disturbances, Educable Mentally Handicapped, Trainable Mentally Handicapped, and Learning Disabilities.
-Special education course work leading to certification is taken at the 400-level and is not applicable to the requirements of the master's degree.
+For those individuals seeking special education teaching certification as well as a master's degree, the Department of Special Education offers all course work, preclinical experiences, and student teaching experiences needed for certification in the State of Illinois in special education leading to a Learning and Behavioral Specialist certification.

-The final examination, which covers the content of special education courses, is taken during the last semester of the student's degree program.
-The examination, which is in written form, is given twice annually.
+The final examination, which covers the content of special education courses, is taken while enrolled in SPE 595.
 Students must attain a grade of at least B to pass the examination.
 Students may take the examination twice.